 Vaccinations are a crucial aspect of keeping your adolescent dog healthy.
 They help to prevent various diseases that can be harmful or even fatal to your pet.
 Vaccines work by stimulating your dog's immune system to produce protective antibodies against specific viruses and bacteria.
 By vaccinating your dog, you not only protect their health but also contribute to the overall wellbeing of your community by preventing the spread of contagious diseases.

 1.2.
-Common vaccinations for
+Common vaccinations for adolescent dogs

-There are several vaccinations that are highly for adolescent dogs.
+There are several vaccinations that are highly recommended for adolescent dogs.
 These include the core vaccines, which are necessary for all dogs, regardless of their lifestyle.
 Core vaccines typically protect against diseases like distemper, parvovirus, adenovirus, and rabies.
 These diseases can cause severe illness and have high mortality rates.

 In addition to core vaccines, there are non-core vaccines that may be necessary depending on your dog's lifestyle.
 These vaccines target diseases such as leptospirosis, Lyme disease, and kennel cough.
 Non-core vaccines are recommended for dogs that may be exposed to these diseases due to their living environment or activities.